SeadexGmbH/essentials/README.md

 ## Dependencies

-Essentials uses the following libraries:
+The essentials library uses the following libraries:

 * fmt
 * spdlog